The KAG Handbook

 They are a part of human nature, and they do exist in any large grouping of people.

 The Klingon traits of determination, ambition, and competitive spirit lend themselves all too well to what one would called “the grand pageantry of Klingon fan politics”.
 If you conduct yourself according to those other important Klingon traits, honor, integrity and forthrightness, you should have no trouble steering clear of any problems related to ‘politics’.

 Since KAG is a social club, Real World Politics can also rear it’s ugly head and try to get in the way of fun.
 We recommend avoiding this type of politics as much as possible.
-Don’t attend political rallies in uniform and try to avoid partisan discussions.
+Do not attend political rallies in uniform and try to avoid partisan discussions at meetings or in public.
 This is especially true for ship Commanders and Command staff, as they should be willing to welcome and work with any member, regardless of their real world affiliations or positions.
 Positions of responsibility in KAG should never be used to spread ones own political agendas or encourage members to take political sides.
 If a member if unable to conduct their KAG duties without bringing in real world politics, that person will be asked to vacate their position.

 Remember that we are here to have Fun, and politics is rarely Fun!

-KAG has a varity of logos and symbols that are used throughout the club.
+KAG has a variety of logos and symbols that are used throughout the club.